berensp/berensp.github.io/_posts/2024-11-05-direct-democracy.md

 You know, it's almost like you'd want a small group of people whom the *demos* trusts and feels would be competent and fair-minded to represent us in deciding such matters.

 There are occasions when the features of direct democracy are useful.
 Like when you have to recall a district attorney whose woke ideologies come to be at odds with the very duties he's elected to carry out.
+And there are places in the world where it seems to work out: like Liechtenstein...though they also have a total population similar to that of the Outer Richmond neighborhood of San Francisco, so go figure.

-But for the most part, when we look at California, we should conclude that the democratic republic—not the direct democracy—is the way to go.
+But for the most part, when we look at California, we should conclude that the democratic republic or some form of representative democracy—and not the direct democracy—is the way to go.
+At least for us non-Liechtensteiners.

 — ᴘ. ᴍ. ʙ.